 The National CLT Network provides funding, resources, training and advice for CLTs and work with Government, local authorities, lenders and funders to establish the best conditions for CLTs to grow and flourish.

-You can read the latest Report of the Trustees and Statement of Financial Activities for 2017/18 here.
+You can read the latest in our Report of the Trustees and Statement of Financial Activities for 2018/19.

-Our previous year's report for 2016/17 can also be found at the bottom of the page.
+Our previous year's reports for earlier years can also be found at the bottom of the page.

 The National CLT Network is a membership body made up of CLTs and organisations from across the country.
 We work on behalf of CLTs and in turn, our members shape and govern our work.
 From just £49 for the year, we welcome you to get involved with one of the most innovative movements in housing.